ai-ng/ai-ng.github.io/_drafts/2017-11-21-Learning-Systems.md

 ## Supervised Learning
 Supervised Learning focuses on designing and building learning system that are given examples (data) with labels (correct answer) assigned to each example.
 A good example of supervised learning process is depicted in how children are taught how to recognise objects (from drawings or images) in primary (elementary) schools.
 For example, a teacher will show students an "image/drawing of a ball" and then tell students that the object is a "ball".
 In this example, the image/drawing is the **example (data)** and the word “ball” is the **label** assigned to the example.
 Therefore, we can think of supervised learning as a **passive form of learning**.
 In essence, supervised learning enables learning systems to deduce patterns/co-relations between examples and their corresponding labels.
 Once this co-relation is learnt, the system should be able to use the knowledge to predict (to a certain degree of accuracy), what will be the label of an example (data) that it has not seen before.
 Continuing from our previous example, the teacher may decide to show the students another image/drawing of different ball and ask them what is the correct answer.

-In recent years, this has been the most successful type of Learning, making its way out of research papers into real world practical applications ranging from speech recognition (think of amazon’s alexa, apple’s siri, google voice), natural language translation (e.g. french to english), facebook photo tagger, google photo search engine, self driving cars and so on.
+In recent years, this has been the most successful type of Learning, making its way out of research papers into real world practical applications ranging from speech recognition (think of Amazon's alexa, Apple's siri, Google speaker), natural language translation (e.g. french to english), facebook photo tagger, google photo search engine, self driving cars and so on.

 ## Reinforcement Learning